 The next level of review is that of the Dean, who receives the file, the redacted ad hoc committee report (where applicable), and the department's recommendation.
-He or she assesses these from the decanal perspective and experience regarding acceptable records of achievement for the level and nature of advancement for which the candidate is eligible.
+S/he assesses these from the decanal perspective and experience regarding acceptable records of achievement for the level and nature of advancement for which the candidate is eligible.
 Typically, the Dean prepares a letter of evaluation and interpretation of the contents of the file.
-The Dean's recommendation may be in the form of a mere concurrence with the departmental recommendation on merit files.
+In normal, on-time merit cases with a clear department recommendation, the Dean may simply concur with the department and opt to forego a Dean's letter if s/he has nothing evaluative or informative to add.

-COMMITTEE ON ACADEMIC PERSONNEL AND EXECUTIVE VICE CHANCELLOR & PROVOST REVIEWS
+COMMITTEE ON ACADEMIC PERSONNEL (CAP) AND EXECUTIVE VICE CHANCELLOR & PROVOST (EVCP) REVIEWS

-The file and the departmental recommendation augmented by the Dean's recommendation and the ad hoc report (if applicable) are forwarded to the Office of Academic Personnel.
-In all cases, the Committee on Academic Personnel reviews the file, assesses the achievements, and forwards its recommendation to the Vice Provost for Academic Personnel.
-The Vice Provost will typically present the file together with his/her recommendation to the Executive Vice Chancellor and Provost and the Chancellor for a final decision.
-For merit and quinquennial reviews, the Vice Provost makes the final decision.
+The file and the departmental recommendation augmented by the Dean's recommendation and the ad hoc report (if applicable) are forwarded to the Academic Personnel Office (APO).
+In all cases, CAP reviews the file, assesses the achievements, and forwards its recommendation to the VPAP.
+The VPAP will typically present the file together with his/her recommendation to the EVCP and the Chancellor for a final decision.
+For appraisal and quinquennial reviews the VPAP makes the final decision.

-If all parties agree on a positive recommendation, the action in question is approved.
+If all parties agree on a positive recommendation, the action in review is approved.

-If the preliminary assessment on an appointment, appraisal, or promotion file is contrary to the departmental recommendation, a preliminary assessment letter (in accord with APM 220-80-j) is sent to the departmental chair through the Dean indicating the grounds for the tentative decision.
+If the preliminary assessment on an appointment, appraisal, or promotion file is contrary to the departmental recommendation, a preliminary assessment letter (in accord with APM 220-80-j) is sent to the departmental chair through the Dean indicating the grounds for the preliminary decision.
 After consulting the candidate, the department may respond with such additional evidence and clarifications as it deems appropriate.
-This response is reviewed by the Dean, the Committee on Academic Personnel, the Vice Provost for Academic Personnel, the Executive Vice Chancellor and Provost, and the Chancellor before a final decision is announced.
+This response is reviewed by the Dean, CAP, the VPAP, the EVCP and the Chancellor before a final decision is announced.